Central Europe: Sport

 Football is one of the most popular sports.
 Countries of Central Europe hosted several major competitions.
-Germany hosted two FIFA World Cups (1974 and 2006) and the UEFA Euro 1988.
+Germany hosted two FIFA World Cups (1974 and 2006) and two UEFA European Championships (1988 and 2024).
 Yugoslavia hosted the UEFA Euro 1976 before the competition expanded to 8 teams.
 Recently, the 2008 and 2012 UEFA European Championships were held in Austria & Switzerland and Poland & Ukraine respectively.
-The UEFA Euro 2024 will be hosted by Germany.

 Politics

 Organisations

 Central Europe is a birthplace of regional political organisations: